- 1. Junk Food

 - Show Notes

 Rich people are different than you and me.
 How are they different, though?
-This list of 21 rich habits will teach you how to become rich and put you on the path to wealth.
+This list of 21 rich habits will teach you how to become rich and lead you to wealth.

 Dave Ramsey published a list of twenty things the rich do every day.